-Many seniors seeking Medicaid benefits already own an existing annuity that impedes their eligibility.
+In crisis planning situations, an existing annuity may impede a client's Medicaid eligibility.
 In these cases, we will review the contract and determine its fair market value.
-Then, we will purchase the annuity for cash, allowing your client to pursue crisis Medicaid planning options.
+Then, we will purchase the annuity for cash, allowing your client to pursue crisis planning options.
 From valuation to sale, the process can take as little as two weeks.
+Plus, agents earn a commission on the sale of the annuity.